Why choose the SAOA Medical Malpractice Scheme Policy?

 - Losses that you suffer as the result of your own employees stealing from you.

-- If you enjoy cover under the public and products’ liability section of the policy, then you will not be covered for:
+- You will not have Public or Product Liability cover UNLESS you have selected a cover option which includes these sections of cover.
+If you enjoy cover under the public and products’ liability section of the policy, then you will not be covered for:

 - Claims arising out of the failure of a Product, or any part thereof, to fulfil the purpose for which it was intended, or to perform as specified, warranted, or guaranteed; but this Exception shall not apply to consequent bodily injury or loss of, or damage to, property; or